Altinity/terraform-provider-altinitycloud/docs/data-sources/env_aws.md

 - `name` (String) A globally-unique environment identifier.
 All environment names must start with your account name as prefix. **[IMMUTABLE]**

 		Examples:
-			- "acme-aws-prod" (where "acme" is your account name)
+		- "acme-staging" (where "acme" is your account name)

 ### Optional